Type-Zero/django-training/training/6-NewModelAndRelations.md

 </nav>
 ...
 ```
-We will make sure the title's appeareance does not change when adding the link, by updating the _styles.css_ settings:
+We will make sure the title's appearance does not change when adding the link, by updating the _styles.css_ settings:
 ```css
 /* blog/static/blog/css/styles.css */
 ...